jh86/jenkins-jam-selenium-presentation/README.md

 1. Test philosophy
 2. Selenium intro
-3. Jenkins job setup
+3. Jenkins job setup tips
+4. Sharing Jenkins with colleagues
-4. Maintaining your tests in the long term
+5. Maintaining your tests in the long term

 ---